Château Mouton Rothschild: Vineyards

 Château Mouton Rothschild has its vineyards on the slopes leading down to the Gironde Estuary, in the Bordeaux region, mainly producing grapes of the Cabernet Sauvignon variety.
 Today, Château Mouton Rothschild has 222 acre of grape vines made up of Cabernet Sauvignon (81%), Merlot (15%), Cabernet Franc (3%) and Petit Verdot (1%).
 Their wine is fermented in oak vats (they are one of the last châteaux in the Médoc to use them) and then matured in new oak casks.
 It is also frequently confused with the widely distributed generic Bordeaux Mouton Cadet.

 Labels

 Baron Philippe de Rothschild came up with the idea of having each year's label designed by a famous artist of the day.
 In 1946, after the success of the 1945 label, this became a permanent and significant aspect of the Mouton image with labels created by some of the world's great painters and sculptors.

-Artists such as Salvador Dalí, Francis Bacon, Picasso and Miró designed labels for bottles of Mouton Rothschild.
+Artists such as Salvador Dalí, Francis Bacon, Picasso, Miró, Anish Kapoor, Jeff Koons and David Hockney have designed labels for bottles of Mouton Rothschild.